tdnicola/blog_website/data/blog/selfHosting.md

 With changing it to locally it also brings more questions on the data side of things.
 It currently uses postgres to just track the amount of times a command has been called.
 Super basic.
 But do I want to rebuild that and see who makes the most calls?
 What server uses it the most?
 If I'm going to redo the database side do I just want to completely redo it?
 It's not super indepth but do I really want that info?

 I think I'll report back when I figure these out..

+Update: 12/19/22:

+I've been using [PM2](https://app.pm2.io) to keep the discord server up on my local server.
+Has been working like a charm.
+Still have not replaced the postgres server.
+That will be my next step.
+But alas insult bot is alive again!!